-Thanks to its unique geography, the Gorge boasts a world of wine in just a 40-mile stretch.
-You’ll find pinot noir and chardonnay in the cool hills at the west end, while tempranillo and syrah thrive in the drier, sunnier east.
+But the Columbia River Gorge isn’t just spectacular scenery.
+There’s plenty of hand-crafted beer and farm-fresh dining too.
+Thanks to its unique geography, the Gorge boasts a world of wine — from pinot noir and chardonnay in the cool western hills, to tempranillo and syrah in the drier, sunnier east.